chrissnead/Pewlett-Hackard-Analysis/README.md

 # Retirement Impact

 ## Overview
-This analysis breaks down the age of employees and amount of time they've been with the company to determine the impact retirement is going to have on each department.
+This analysis measures the age of employees compared to the amount of time they've been with the company to determine the impact retirement is going to have on each department.
+These results will be used to create a mentorship program that will help train current employees to fill the roles of those retiring and create a smooth transition for new talent to join the company.

 ## Results
 - The [Retirement Titles](Data/retirement_titles.csv) table groups all employees together who are eligibile for retirement.